Miles and Points in Two-Player Mode

 And really, the possibilities are nearly endless.
 You could each sign up and refer each other to different cards to diversify the perks, elite status, and other benefits of different rewards programs.

-Let’s look at another solid travel credit card that we like known as the American Express® Gold Card.
+Let’s look at another solid travel card that we like known as the American Express® Gold Card.
 You’ll really feel like you’ve collected all the gold coins on that one super-hard Mario Kart race with this one 😎

-You’ll also score up to $120 in Uber Cash annually ($10 monthly), up to a $120 dining credit ($10 monthly), and up to a $100 credit to be used at The Hotel Collection via Amex Travel.
-With no foreign transaction fees, it’s a great card to have in your pocket no matter where you are in the world.
+Plus, you can get up to a $120 dining credit ($10 monthly), and up to a $100 credit to be used at The Hotel Collection via Amex Travel.

 At this point, we’re basically washing, rinsing, and repeating.
 You know the drill.